Songs from the 70s, 80s and 90s

 Maggie May was Rod's first hit single, topping the UK and U.S. charts in 1971, and featuring on the album Every Picture Tells A Story.
 The track was actually released as the B-side to Reason To Believe, but received more airplay in the U.S.

 However, pressings of the single continued to state Maggie May as the B-side, although it was reclassified as the A-side.
 The lyrics are about Rod's involvement with an older woman when he was a young man in 1961.

 The video clip features Rod performing with The Faces, although the single was a solo release without the band, and was his first solo single to chart.

-Released in August 1972, Rod's second hit single was another chart-toppe in the UK and reached #13 in the U.S. The song has a similiar style to the previous hit Maggie May, and was the only hit from the album Never A Dull Moment.
+In August, You Wear It Well became Rod's second hit single and was another chart-topper in the UK.
+The song had a similar style to the previous hit Maggie May, and was the only hit from the album Never A Dull Moment.

 However, the Americans weren't so keen on the track and, disappointingly for Mr. Stewart, stalled at #58 on the Billboard Hot 100.
 Sailing was actually written by Gavin Sutherland and originally released by The Sutherland Bros. in June 1972.